M0Azmy/HelloHolz/README.md

 1st project !

 ********************************************************************************************************************************************************************
-This will be the first DevOPS project from scratch, the plan is to create a simple webpage, containerize it, use k8s, jenkins , and might add monitoring tools later
+This will be the first DevOPS project from scratch, the plan is to create a simple webpage, containerize it, use k8s, jenkins to CI/CD if any changes in github repo, and might add monitoring tools later
 ********************************************************************************************************************************************************************
 1) Using Gemini :
 - I created ( index.js , package.json ) files to have a simple webpage saying " Hello Holz ", http, port 3000.